aergoio/guide/source/smart-contracts/jdbc/index.rst

 Limitations
 -----------

 - Maximum response size: 4mb.
-If the resulting amount of data exceeds this size, adjust the fetch size using resultSet.setFetchSize (default: 10 rows).
+If the resulting amount of data exceeds this size, adjust the fetch size using Statement.setFetchSize (default: 10 rows).
 - Sqlite: Since the SQL engine in Aergo is Sqlite, only operations supported by Sqlite are possible.
 - Unsupported features: